NISystemsEngineering/TLB-Prime/README.md

 # TLB-Prime

-### TLB Prime is an application template for LabVIEW which allows users to quickly generate a new top-level application.
+TLB Prime is an application template for LabVIEW which allows users to quickly generate a new top-level application.

-#### *This repository and any materials provided by NI therein are provided AS IS.
-NI DISCLAIMS ANY AND ALL LIABILITIES FOR AND MAKES NO WARRANTIES, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR  PARTICULAR PURPOSE, OR NON-INFRINGEMENT OF INTELLECTUAL PROPERTY.
-NI shall have no liability for any direct, indirect, incidental, punitive, special, or consequential damages for your use of the repository or any materials contained therein.*

 ### Goals:
 The hallmark of an experienced LabVIEW developer is the usage of their or others' templates which prevent the ubiquitous blank block diagram symptom where time is wasted doing the same thing that they have done before.
 This project should allow users to get started in developing state machine applications with a robust and well-designed template.